tuteng0915/awesome-diffusion-ar/README.md

 - Only add papers that **explicitly connect diffusion and autoregression** (model or decoding).
 - Use consistent formatting: `YEAR ICONS Title. [arXiv:ID](https://arxiv.org/abs/ID)`.
 - Prefer papers with an **arXiv entry** so that every bullet has a stable link.
-- If you add new domains (e.g., speech, images, code), consider adding a new section with its own icon.
+- If you add new domains (e.g., speech, music, images, code), consider adding a new section with its own icon.